gioapru/gioapru.github.io/_pages/expose.md

 {% include base_path %}

-This page is dedicated at all MSc. students at the University of Liechtenstein who are currently working on a thesis with a strong focus in Computer Science, and who also have a strong interest in pursuing a career in research or academia (i.e., they aim to go for a PhD).
+This page is dedicated at all MSc. students at the University of Liechtenstein who are currently working on a thesis with a strong focus in Computer Science, and who also have some interest in pursuing a career in research or academia (i.e., they aim to go for a PhD).

 ## Goal of the Expose
 In principle, the Expose (at UniLi) has one goal: show that the student will be able to make a good thesis.
 To this purpose, the Expose should demonstrate that the student: